-Video: LAPD Searching for Man Seen Shooting Into Crowded Bar After Argument; 1 Person Injured
+Man Caught on Video Shooting Into Crowded Westlake Bar After Argument, Leaving 1 Injured

-Detectives are searching for a man accused of shooting a victim inside of a crowded Los Angeles bar earlier this month and have released video of the incident.
+Detectives are searching for a man accused of shooting a victim inside of a crowded Westlake bar earlier this month and have released video of the incident.

-On Jan.
-4, at about 12:50 a.m., the victim of the shooting was at a bar located in the 2700 block of West Seventh Street when he allegedly got into an argument with another patron, the Los Angeles Police Department said in a news release.
+The incident occurred about 12:50 a.m. on Jan.
+4, when the victim of the shooting was at a bar located in the 2700 block of West Seventh Street in the Westlake neighborhood.
+The victim allegedly got into an argument with another patron, the Los Angeles Police Department said in a news release.

 The argument escalated when the unknown man drew a gun from his waistband and shot multiple times, hitting the victim, officials said.

-In the video released by detectives in hopes it will help identify the shooter, you can see the victim and another unknown patron speaking to one another.

-After separating, one of the men is seen reaching into his waistband and pulling out what looks like a black handgun and fires into the crowd of people.
+Video released Friday shows the victim and another unknown patron speaking to each other.
+After separating, one of the men is seen reaching into his waistband and pulling out what looks like a black handgun before firing into the crowd of people.

 The gunman then fled the scene immediately after the shooting, officials said.

-The victim was transported to a local hospital to be treated and was released, according to the news release.
+The victim was transported to a local hospital to be treated and was released.
+He was not identified.

-The gunman is described as being Hispanic, approximately 5-fee-7-inches tall, weighing about 180 pounds and is between 35 to 40 years old.
+The gunman is described as being Hispanic, approximately 5-feet-7-inches tall, weighing about 180 pounds and is between 35 to 40 years old.

-He has a goatee-style beard and was last seen wearing a black hat, black t-shirt and gray pants.
+He has a goatee-style beard and was last seen wearing a black hat, black t-shirt and gray pants, police said.

-Detectives hope releasing surveillance video of the incident from inside the bar will help identify the culprit, the news release said.
+Detectives hope releasing surveillance video of the incident from inside the bar will help identify the culprit.

 Anyone with information can contact detectives at 213-484-3660.